Joé Juneau: Professional career

 Juneau's offensive numbers steadily declined, largely due to chronic injuries.
 He became a journeyman, playing for five teams in four seasons before settling with the Montreal Canadiens as a third-liner for the final three seasons of his career.
-He announced his retirement after the 2003–04 NHL season.
+He announced his retirement on May 1, 2004, two days after the 2004 Stanley Cup playoffs ended for the Canadiens.
 Juneau finished with 156 goals and 416 assists for 572 points over thirteen seasons.